Arshile Gorky Catalogue Raisonné

 Theriault, Kim S. Rethinking Arshile Gorky.
 University Park, PA: Pennsylvania State University Press, 2009.
 Monograph, pl.
 1, ill. in color, as The Artist and His Mother.

 Theriault, Kim S. "Exile, Trauma, and Arshile Gorky's The Artist and His Mother."
-In Arshile Gorky: A Retrospective, Kathleen Krattenmaker, ed.
+In Arshile Gorky: A Retrospective, Edited by Kathleen Krattenmaker.
 Philadelphia: Philadelphia Museum of Art, 2009.
 Exhibition catalogue, fig. 27, ill. in color (detail), p.
 50; fig. 28, ill. in color (detail), p.
 51, as The Artist and His Mother.

 Alberro, Alexander.
 "The Apprenticeship of Arshile Gorky: On Arshile Gorky at the Philadelphia Museum of Art."
 Texte zur Kunst (Cologne) 77 (March 2010), ill. in color, p.
 206; ill. in b/w (detail), p.
 145, as The Artist and His Mother.